This blog post was originally posted on September 27, 2019 and was updated on January 29, 2021.

-Fettuccine Alfredo—the real deal, anyway—is served at just two restaurants in Italy, but its popularity has exploded abroad.
+Fettuccine Alfredo—the real thing, anyway—is served at just two restaurants in Italy, but its popularity has exploded abroad.

 Everyone has heard of fettuccine Alfredo, sometimes called “Alfredo pasta” abroad.
-So much so that when I lived in Houston as a child, my 9-year-old friend Allison ordered it at a restaurant.
+It’s so popular outside Italy that when I lived in Houston as a child, my 9-year-old friend Allison ordered it at a restaurant.

-Apparently, Alfredo pasta was very well known in the States.
+Apparently, lots of people loved Alfredo pasta in the States.
 Too bad its Americanized version would make Alfredo himself turn over in his grave.

 When Allison’s Alfredo arrived at the table, it looked nothing like the original recipe I had tasted in Rome.
 The pasta was drenched in a white sauce (heavy cream, most likely)—lots and lots of it.
 There were pieces of cheese that weren’t Parmesan, and the worst part is that there was parsley.
 Parsley!